 The first step is asking, and then quickly acting on your next steps because you never know what time-consuming hurdles you may come across.

 2. Apply Early

-Once you have narrowed down your college options, apply early to start taking steps towards success.
-The reason the emphasis is placed on “quick” and “early” application and progress towards admission is due to a few factors.
+Once you have narrowed down your college options, apply early to start taking steps toward success.
+The reason the emphasis is placed on “quick” and “early” application and progress toward admission is due to a few factors.

 You may need to meet additional requirements before you are accepted into the program.
 Some programs require a petition process, some others require prerequisite courses, and others certain test scores for admissions.

-You may find yourself needing to meet expectations prior to starting your program, just because you want to start immediately, does not mean the program will be available to you immediately.
+You may find yourself needing to meet expectations before starting your program, just because you want to start immediately, does not mean the program will be available to you immediately.

 Most dental hygiene programs have a challenging admissions process, and honestly, the programs themselves are rigorous as well, so this is great preparation for what’s to come.
 Be patient with the process, always make steps forward and check things off your list.

 Explore when prerequisites are offered and how.
 Some courses are only available during certain semesters, some with online options, and others on campus.